Next Up: Global IT Consultant

 Build your leadership skills

-After being selected as the student speaker for his Tyler graduating class, Renato had the confidence to really excel at Virginia Tech.
+After being selected as the student speaker for his Brightpoint graduating class, Renato had the confidence to really excel at Virginia Tech.

 At Virginia Tech, he co-founded a business chapter of the Association of Latino Professionals for America and served as its president.